Mindfulness Based Stress Reduction

 The Mindfulness Based Stress Reduction program consists of four or eight 1.5 -2 hour sessions over 8 consecutive weeks.
 These sessions are a balance of didactic teaching, experiential practice, and small and large group processing.

-The essence of the course is the development of a more mindful way of living.
+The essence of the course is the development of a more aware, engaged, and a values based fulfilled way of living.

 Mindfulness is the practice of paying attention on purpose in the present moment, without judgment.
 It is simple but not easy.
 It is innate but underdeveloped.
 It is the heart of the body/mind connection.
 These eight weeks are a special opportunity to slow down and pay attention to how the body, mind, and emotions actually operate in real time, in each moment.

 Through the formal practices of the body scan meditation, breath awareness, mindful movement, and mindful meditation, attention is directed inwardly.
 These are called formal practices as they require time and space outside of daily activities.
 They are restorative and help physiologically regulate the nervous system.

 From the formal practices we increase our capacity to bring mindful awareness to ourselves in our daily life.
 This is sometimes called the informal practice of mindfulness because we don’t have to stop what we are normally doing to be mindful.
 This is key to the transformative potential of the program.